-Kayak More Tomorrow sea kayak specialist were the first to design and operate commercial sea kayak trips along Norway's Western Fjords.
-Nobody knows these waterways better than us and throughout the years no other operator has run as many fjord trips as Kayak More Tomorrow.
+Kayak More Tomorrow's sea kayak specialists were the first to design and operate commercial sea kayak trips along Norway's Western Fjords; no-one knows these waterways better than us, as we are without a doubt, the sea kayak tour company with the most guiding days on the fjords.

-The tides dictate our departure from Vem Island this morning; as we want the currents to be in our favour as we paddle under the Skodje bridges and then through the Solnør canal.
+The tides dictate our departure from our Island this morning; as we need the current in our favour to both paddle under the Skodje bridges and make it through the Solnør canal.
 Once we are through the canal we stop to stretch our legs in Solnør Bay.
 This is our last stop before we enter the fjords.
 Paddling south we cross directly over Storfjord before stopping on the south shore for lunch.
 Following the southern coast of Storfjord we make our way to Ytste Skotet our paddling destination for the day.

 Paddling over Ramstad Bay we follow the southern coast of Storfjord to Ytste Skotet our paddling destination for the day.
 Upon landing at the trail head of Ytste Skotet we unload the gear that we will need for a night at the farm.
 The hike up to this historic farm takes about 25 min.
 After arriving at Ytste Skotet a refreshing dip in the creek feels wonderful after 2 days of paddling.